Country Bear Jamboree: Vacation Hoedown

 The Country Bear Vacation Hoedown was a summer overlay for the attraction.
 In Disneyland, it opened in February 1986 replacing the original show.
-That May, the Walt Disney World version followed suit.
-On July 15, 1994, the show opened at Tokyo Disneyland as Vacation Jamboree.
-It remained at Walt Disney World until February 1992 when the original show returned.
+That May, the Magic Kingdom version followed suit.
+On July 15, 1994, the show opened at Tokyo Disneyland as the Country Bear Vacation Jamboree.
+It remained at Magic Kingdom until February 1992 when the original show returned.
 At Disneyland however, the Hoedown remained until the Country Bear Playhouse closed on September 9, 2001.